 10. Walking Barefoot Outside can Help Kids Stay Safe.

 Barefoot kids are safe kids!
-I know what you’re thinking–walking barefoot can help my child safe!?
-But what about glass, bees, dog feces, needles, and other hazards?
+Now, I know you might be thinking, how can walking barefoot help my child stay safe!?
+When there is glass, bees, dog feces, needles, and other hazards on the ground outside?

 Going barefoot outside can help keep children safe because they will have more control when climbing, running, playing on the playground, etc. And they will have more control because their feet will be in direct contact with whatever surface they are on.

 You’re right.
-Your kids will have to be on the lookout for glass and other hazards, but their feet will be strong enough to handle most everything else.
+Your kids will have to learn to become more aware of their surroundings.
+And be on the lookout for glass and other hazards they might encounter that can potentially harm them.
+But their feet will be strong enough to handle most everything else.
 And, if disease and contamination concern you when thinking about walking barefoot outside, try the barefoot shoes listed in “recommended shoes for children” below.

 Or, allow your children to go barefoot only in areas that you feel are safe enough for your children’s bare feet to run around in, such as your backyard or a grassy field at your local park.
 And, if none of those options are available, at least allow your children to go barefoot inside the comfort of your home.

-I don’t know about you, but I feel a whole lot safer knowing that my child can feel the tree she is climbing or the rope that she has her foot on–instead of struggling to keep the sole of her shoe from slipping off it.
+I don’t know about you, but I feel a whole lot safer knowing that my child can feel the tree she is climbing or the rope she has her foot on–instead of struggling to keep the sole of her shoe from slipping off.

 Here’s a photo of my daughter climbing the ropes barefoot at the playground.

-How Walking Barefoot Helped a Child Develop Properly
+How Walking Barefoot Helped One Child’s Feet Develop Properly

-The advantages of going barefoot are many, and I have witnessed a massive transformation in one child’s foot health due to walking barefoot outside.
+So as you can see, there are many advantages of going barefoot.
+To put more proof in the pudding, I have witnessed a massive transformation in one child’s foot health due to walking barefoot outside.

 At that time, we lived on a 1-acre lot with uneven terrain and secret places to explore.
 It was a wild acre with one massive oak tree in the middle and at least ten other large trees and bushes growing around it.
-So, on most days (weather permitting), I allowed the children to walk around barefoot both inside and outside to get all the healthy benefits of going barefoot outdoors.
+So, on most days (weather permitting), I allowed the children to walk barefoot outside and inside to get all the healthy benefits of going barefoot outdoors and indoors.

-When her parents explained the barefoot play therapy her daycare provider had given her they were shocked, but not surprised.
-Of course, they said… That makes perfect sense.
+Amazingly, after spending eight months in my care, the doctors and specialists claimed this little girl was “cured.”
+They called it a “miracle” and asked her parents what they had done to dramatically improve the condition of not one but both of her feet.
+When her parents explained the barefoot play therapy her daycare provider had given her, they were shocked but not surprised.
+Of course, they said.
+That makes perfect sense.
 “Going barefoot helps the feet develop properly!”

 Shoe Recommendations for Barefoot Kids and Adults

 However, stiff and compressive footwear may cause weakness, deformity, and loss of mobility.
-Improper footwear can also cause bunions, hammertoes, and other foot deformities over time.
+And even worse, improper footwear can cause bunions, hammertoes, and other foot deformities over time.

 Should kids be allowed to wear high heels?